cjprybol/Neurospora_BSA_mutation_mapper/readme.md

 	- if using single end data, remove the `#` comment before `$FILES/012.lighter_single_end.sh`
 3. edit `{path to working directory}/ESSENTIAL/SCRIPTS/020.compare_data_to_genomes.sh` to specify single-end or paired-end reads
 	- if running paired end script, remove the `#` comment before `$FILES/021.paired_end_map_to_OR.sh`
-		- also, edit the min and max fragment size of the input library in the `ESSENTIAL/SCRIPTS/021.paired_end_map_to_OR.sh` file for the bowtie2 mapping command (line 65)
+		- also, edit the min and max fragment size of the input library in the `{path to working directory}/ESSENTIAL/SCRIPTS/021.paired_end_map_to_OR.sh` file for the bowtie2 mapping command (line 65)
 	- if running single end script, remove the `#` comment before `$FILES/021.single_end_map_to_OR.sh`

 ### steps to run
 1. run `{path to working directory}/ESSENTIAL/SCRIPTS/001.master.sh`
 2. evaluate scatterplots in `{path to working directory}/SNP_MAPPING/PARSED_SNP_INFO/GRAPHS` and locate regions that satisfy desired similarity thresholds
 3. list your regions of interest in .bed format files in the `{path to working directory}/ESSENTIAL/FILTER_SITES` directory
-	- follow guidelines listed in the `{path to working directory}/ESSENTIAL/FILTER_SITES\readme.txt` file
+	- follow guidelines listed in the `{path to working directory}/ESSENTIAL/FILTER_SITES/readme.txt` file
 4. run `{path to working directory}/ESSENTIAL/SCRIPTS/002.master.sh`
 	- obtain output in `{path to working directory}/GFF_OVERLAP` and `{path to working directory}/GFF_OVERLAP/TRANSLATE_CDS` folders
 	- `{path to working directory}/GFF_OVERLAP/*.all` lists all GFF features that high quality snps overlap